Open-MBEE/.github/profile/README.md

 ## OpenMBEE Architectures
 ### Flexo
-Flexo expands on the concept of version control models from execubot.
-Execubots representation of the data is in JSON, Flexo exposes models as RDF.
+The predecessor architecture, Execubots, stores model elements as objects in a document-oriented database, whereas Flexo provides a graph-native approach to storing and diff'ing models.
 Models in Flexo are not limited to enterprise model development platforms.
-A model in Flexo can be anything that is represented as RDF.
+Flexo can store anything expressed as RDF.

 Popular Repositories:
-- [mms5-layer1-service](https://github.com/Open-MBEE/mms5-layer1-service) - REST server allowing for CRUD operations of named graphs
+- [mms5-layer1-service](https://github.com/Open-MBEE/mms5-layer1-service) - Root component of the Flexo MMS stack, allowing for version-controlled CRUD operations of RDF models
 - [openapi-graph-extractor](https://github.com/Open-MBEE/openapi-graph-extractor) - Converts well-defined JSON data to RDF by consuming an OpenAPI document
 - [mms5-deployment](https://github.com/Open-MBEE/mms5-deployment) - YAML files for deployment of MMS5 services in k8s

-### Execubot
+### Execubots
-The Execubot architecture allows Systems Engineers to develop models in their enterprise model development platform and publish aspects of the model to the web.
+The Execubots architecture allows Systems Engineers to develop models in their enterprise model development platform and publish aspects of the model to the web.

 Popular Repositories:
 - [Model Management System](https://github.com/Open-MBEE/mms) - Management and version control for SysML models